 The easiest way to track Google Ad campaigns in Sugar CRM

-Know which of your Google Ads campaigns attract leads, opportunities and customers by tracking Google Ad campaigns in Sugar CRM.
+Know which of your Google Ads campaigns attracts leads, opportunities and customers by tracking Google Ad campaigns in Sugar CRM.

-Having information on the Google Ad campaigns that generate most of your leads, customers and opportunities will let you reach informed decisions on which campaigns are worth keeping and which ones to drop.
+Having information on the Google Ad campaigns that generate most of your leads and customers will help you make informed decisions on which campaigns are worth keeping and which ones to drop.

-When you send Google Ads data in Sugar CRM, you’ll be able to view the campaigns your leads, opportunities and customers came from.
-You can also run reports in Sugar CRM that displays which of your campaigns are producing a positive ROI and which ones don't.
+When you send Google Ads data in Sugar CRM, you’ll be able to view the exact campaigns each of your leads, opportunities and customers came from.

-In this article, we’ll help you with how to use Attributer in sending Google Ads data into Sugar CRM alongside every lead and use it to monitor the performance of your Google Ads campaigns.
+In this article, we’ll show you how to use a tool called Attributer to send Google Ads data into Sugar CRM alongside every lead and use it to monitor the performance of your Google Ads campaigns.

 What is Attributer?